Graphene is neither Relativistic nor Non-Relativistic case: Thermodynamics Aspects

 \subsection{Thermodynamic Quantities in 2D Space}

-In the 3D graphene case if term $ \frac{d^3 p}{\left(2\pi\right)^3}$ changes into $ \frac{d^2 p}{\left(2\pi\right)^2}$ then the above similar way of calculation we get all the expressions in the more general form of energy density, electronic specific heat, number density and pressure for 2D graphene system.
-After doing the calculation, we get
+Next, we go from 3D to 2D case.
+So, $\frac{d^3 p}{\left(2\pi\right)^3}$ changes into $\frac{d^2 p}{\left(2\pi\right)^2}$ in the calculations.
+Then, using the 2D-G dispersion relation, one can find the expressions of energy density, electronic specific heat, number density and pressure as

-If, in the above results, the $'v_g'$ is replaced by 'c', all results become a 2D UR system.
-And after doing the same calculation for a 2D NR system, then we get the energy density, electronic specific heat, number density, and pressure which are given as